godotengine/godot-docs/classes/class_graphnode.rst

 - **raise_request** **(** **)**

-Signal sent when the GraphNode is requested to be displayed over other ones.
+Emitted when the GraphNode is requested to be displayed over other ones.
 Happens on focusing (clicking into) the GraphNode.

 ----

 .. _class_GraphNode_signal_resize_request:

 - **resize_request** **(** :ref:`Vector2<class_Vector2>` new_minsize **)**

+Emitted when the GraphNode is requested to be resized.
+Happens on dragging the resizer handle (see :ref:`resizable<class_GraphNode_property_resizable>`).

 Enumerations
 ------------